Yellow Congo Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 GenusAlestopetersius

-SpeciesA. caudalis (Boulenger, 1899)
+SpeciesA.
+Caudalis (Boulenger, 1899)

 This species was first described by George Albert Boulenger in 1899.
 The genus Alestopetersius sits within the family Alestidae, which contains all of the African tetras.
-This is an entirely separate lineage from the South American Characidae family, so the Yellow Congo Tetra was not affected by the 2024 Melo et al. phylogenomic revision that reorganized many South American characins.
+This is an entirely separate lineage from the South American Characidae family, so the Yellow Congo Tetra was not affected by the 2024 Melo et al. Phylogenomic revision that reorganized many South American characins.

-The most well-known member of Alestidae is probably the Congo Tetra (Phenacogrammus interruptus), which belongs to a different genus.
+The most well-known member of Alestidae is the Congo Tetra (Phenacogrammus interruptus), which belongs to a different genus.
 While the two species share similar care requirements and both hail from the Congo basin, the Yellow Congo Tetra is a distinct species in a separate genus.

 Origin & Natural Habitat